It can be a tough call for even for the most experienced business owners - weather the storm or close for the day due to bad weather conditions?

-When it comes to treacherous weather conditions, clear communication with employees, customers and vendors is key.
+When it comes to treacherous weather conditions, clear communication with employees, customers, and vendors is key.
 You should never just assume they will know if your place of business is closed due to the weather.
 Read on as our experts provide guidance in communicating with employees and customers during times of inclement weather.

-So, they bundle up, shovel out and embark on the long and stressful commute to the office, only to arrive to a ghost town and realize a last-minute text arrived while they were making the trek to the workplace.
-Not only were your employees’ safety in jeopardy, but morale and productivity could decrease and your team may not have the respect for you as a leader like they once did.
+So, they bundle up, shovel out and embark on the long and stressful commute to the office, only to arrive at a "ghost town" and realize a last-minute text arrived while they were making the trek to the workplace.
+Not only were your employees’ safety in jeopardy, but morale and productivity could decrease and your team may not have the respect for you as a leader as they once did.
 But thanks to technology, it’s easier than ever to notify your employees before they venture out, and hopefully avoid situations like the one above.

 Are you uncertain if you can require employee attendance on inclement weather days?
 What about pay?

 Here are some helpful tips to effectively communicate with your employees in times of inclement weather:

 While it’s important to keep your employees safe and sound in the event of dangerous conditions, you also need to look out for your business.
 In terms of serving your customers, calling off work for a few flurries probably isn’t a good idea.
 Before the storm strikes, send out an email, or call a meeting, to address the possible snowstorm, using it as an opportunity to re-familiarize your team with your business’ Inclement Weather Policy, found in your employee handbook.
 Let them know when they can expect a decision, how it will be announced, expectations for the snow day, and how pay will be handled.
 Read this blog to find out the top five things to include in your employee handbook.